 The State and National Network

 In addition, the Kansas Community Action Network is a part of a larger national network.
-This network consists of more than 1,000 Community Action Agencies across the nation, the sister statewide Community Action State Associations, the State offices charged with administration of CSBG funds, and national training and technical assistance and advocacy partners.
-To learn more about the National Community Network, please check out the Resources page.
+This network consists of more than 1,000 Community Action Agencies across the nation, the sister statewide Community Action State Associations, the State offices charged with the administration of CSBG funds, and national training and technical assistance and advocacy partners.